Safety and Orientation

 - No loose jewelry or clothing should be worn that could get caught or snagged on something on the construction site.

-- ReStore volunteers must wear long pants—no sweatpants, leggings, or athletic gear, and may not wear tank tops.
+- ReStore volunteers must wear long pants—no sweatpants, leggings, or athletic gear, and no tank tops.

 - Any clothing with disturbing messages or provocative in nature, which could be viewed by others as offensive or suggestive, is prohibited.